Infatoshi/cuda-course/06_CUDA_APIs/02 CUDNN/README.md

          [-0.7630, -0.8169,  0.6805]]])
 ```

-as a pytorch reference. but want you allocate memory its just a `<vector>` of int/floats.
+as a pytorch reference. but want you allocate memory its just an array of int/floats.

 ```python
 [-1.7182,  1.2014, -0.0144, -0.6332, -0.5842, -0.7202,  0.6992, -0.9595,